By: Lesley Brown

 Jean-Pierre Farandou & Keolis

-During the 20 April 2018 meeting of Futura-Mobility, on ‘the transformation of business models for the mobility industry’, Jean-Pierre Farandou, president of Keolis, presented his views on this topic – both for his company and mobility at large.
+During the 20 April 2018 meeting of Futura-Mobility, on‘the transformation of business models for mobility’, Jean-Pierre Farandou, president of Keolis, presented his views on this topic – both for his company and mobility at large.

 He began by clarifying what a business model and a business really mean: “The former is a sustainable economic system linking up different actors or partners and whereby the production costs of goods or services must, at some point, be recouped through revenue, through clients.
 Otherwise it’s not viable.